-Is Twitter primed for a renaissance in 2018?
+Is Twitter primed for a renaissance?
 Recent changes to how accounts can share tweets on Twitter might change your strategy a bit, but from a positive perspective, it could help your content stand out.

 From The Verge, “Twitter is announcing major limits on how users and apps can automate tweets, to combat spam and political propaganda bots.
 Developers are now banned from using any system that simultaneously posts “identical or substantially similar” tweets from multiple accounts at once, or makes actions like liking, retweeting, and following across multiple accounts at once.”